giantswarm/docs/src/content/general/organizations/index.md

 Our CRD schema documentation provides details about the [Organization CRD]({{< relref "/ui-api/management-api/crd/organizations.security.giantswarm.io.md" >}}).
 But before you raise your eyebrows in disappointment, be warned: there isn't much to document.
 The single most important aspect of an organization CR is it's name.
 But there is more to it, of course.

-Once an organization CR is created, our operator ([organization-operator](https://github.com/giantswarm/organization-operator), to be precise) ensures that a namespace exists for the organization.
+Once an organization CR is created, our automation ([organization-operator](https://github.com/giantswarm/organization-operator), to be precise) ensures that a namespace exists for the organization.
 More about that [in a minute](#namespace).

 ## Naming conventions {#naming-conventions}